bjavanderdoef/ThrowawayTwo/ReadMe.md

 - How to make commits to a repo

 Let's give it a go :) Also, try out [Introduction to GitHub] (https://github.io/on-demand) to learn more.

+Tracking *.dll.refresh Files
+- Open a Gitshell
+- Navigate to the website's bin folder using 'cd'
+Type the following git add -f *.dll.refresh and press *Enter* Type the following git commit -m "Force-add .dll.refresh files" and press *Enter*